Everest Base Camp Trek 14 Days

 Nearly all months of the year except the monsoon.
 Wet months from mid-June to mid-September.

-The best time to trek Everest base camp is March to May, with clear views till the afternoon.
+The best time to trek to Everest Base Camp is March to May, with clear views till the afternoon.
 The wildflowers are in bloom with fantastic views of mountains.
-And a pleasant day with more relaxed morning and night time.
+And a pleasant day with more relaxed morning and nighttime.

 Everest Base Camp Trek Difficulty

-Everest Base Camp Trek is a moderate to challenging trek in Nepal.
-There may be a question, why moderate to challenging?
-Because the majority of the people find it moderate, and a few people consider it is challenging trekking in the Everest region.
+The Everest Base Camp Trek is a moderate to challenging trek in Nepal.
+There may be a question: why moderate to challenging?
+Because the majority of the people find it moderate, and a few people consider it challenging trekking in the Everest region.

-The trek to Everest Base Camp elevation varies from 1400m- 2860m 5643m.
+The trek to Everest Base Camp elevation varies from 1400 m to 2860 m to 5643 m.
 The trek begins from Lukla after a short and scenic flight from Kathmandu.
-The highest elevation of Everest Base Camp Trek is Kalapatthar which is 5643m above sea level.
+The highest elevation of the Everest Base Camp Trek is Kalapatthar, which is 5,643 m above sea level.
 We do not get such a steep trail except near Namche from Jorsalle.
 But it lasts for one hour.
-Otherwise, the entire Everest Base Camp Trek trail is flat with enough space to trek, enjoying magnificent mountain panorama.
+Otherwise, the entire Everest Base Camp Trek trail is flat with enough space to trek, enjoying magnificent mountain panoramas.
 We do not need to pass any avalanches and glaciers.

 Those with essential hiking or trekking skills can accomplish the Everest Base Camp trek.
-No technical skills in climbing and mountaineering are required for Everest Base Camp Trek.
-The trek to Everest Base Camp is not specified to people of any group and age.
+No technical skills in climbing and mountaineering are required for the Everest Base Camp Trek.
+The trek to Everest Base Camp is not specified for people of any group and age.

 Short trekking, hiking, jogging, aerobics, etc., help enhance stamina, so people do these activities before the Everest Base Camp trek.
 Also, if you have serious health issues like lung problems, heart disease, asthma, etc., please, go to the doctor and make recommendations.
 Bring proper medicine for the whole trip.